reborg/parallel/README.md

 in the standard library.
 Sometimes it is a drop-in replacement, sometimes with a completely different semantic.
 The library also provides additional transducers (not necessarily for parallel use) and supporting utilities.

+Status: project is public for feedback, but not yet on Clojars.

 #### Content

 |Name                  | Description